nekisse-lee/intellij_maven_javastudy/web/src/main/webapp/resources/plugins/datatables/extensions/FixedColumns/Readme.md

 # FixedColumns

 When making use of DataTables' x-axis scrolling feature (`scrollX`), you may wish to fix the left or right most columns in place.
-This plug-in for DataTables provides exactly this option (for non-scrolling tables, please use the FixedHeader plug-in, which can fix headers, footers and columns).
+This plug-in for DataTables provides exactly this options (for non-scrolling tables, please use the FixedHeader plug-in, which can fix headers, footers and columns).
 Key features include:

 * Freezes the left most column to the side of the table
 * Option to freeze two or more columns